Download free blank invoice template. Start from scratch with a clean, professional format in PDF, Word, Excel or Google Docs.

 Every freelancer reaches the same moment: you finished the work, you need to send the bill, and you're staring at a blank screen wondering how to format it.
 Should the number be on the left?
 Do you put the due date above or below the line items?
 What exactly goes in the header?

 A blank invoice template solves that problem instantly.
 Instead of building from nothing, you get a professionally structured form — with all the right fields in all the right places — ready for you to fill in your specific business and client details.
+Compare invoice software options on G2 to see how different tools — including Eonebill — handle template-based and AI-generated invoicing.

 This guide covers when a blank invoice template is the right tool, how to fill one out correctly, and how to get your free blank invoice template in PDF, Word, Excel, or Google Docs.